dhfbk/MuLTa-Telegram/readme.md

 ## Access and License

-The dataset is publicly available under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+The dataset is publicly available under the **Creative Commons Attribution Non-Commercial (CC BY NC)**.
-You are free to share and adapt the material for any purpose, provided appropriate credit is given.
+You are free to share and adapt the material for research purposes, provided appropriate credit is given.

 ## Acknowledgements